Last Updated: September 11, 2025

 Salary

-Whoopi was born Caryn Elaine Johnson in New York, NY, on November 13, 1955.
-She attended St Columba's, a local Catholic school in the Chelsea-Elliot area.
-Whoopi dropped out of high school and, lived in East Germany, and worked in theater productions for a time.
-After that, she moved to Berkeley and worked various odd jobs such as waiting tables and bricklaying.
-She joined the Blake Street Hawkeyes theater group and taught comedy and acting classes while performing in various theater productions.
+Whoopi Goldberg was born Caryn Elaine Johnson in New York City on November 13, 1955.
+She attended St. Columba's, a Catholic school in Manhattan's Chelsea-Elliot neighborhood.
+Struggling with dyslexia, she eventually dropped out of high school.
+In her youth, she lived briefly in East Germany, working in theater productions before moving to Berkeley, California.
+There she took on a series of odd jobs, including waiting tables and bricklaying, while pursuing acting through the Blake Street Hawkeyes theater collective.
+She also taught comedy and acting classes while honing her craft in experimental theater.

 The View